 In Sanskrit, “asana” refers to a specific pose in which yogis sit, and the company name pays homage to the Buddhist principles of focus and flow.
 This, along with the values of “doing big things fast” and teamwork, is also clearly manifested in the visual brand:

-Asana uses a lot of white space for focus with color pulses to inject “energy” into the workspace.
+Asana uses lots of white space for focus with bursts of color to inject “energy” into the workspace.

-The three dots in the logo are arranged together and represent balance and cooperation.
+The three dots in the logo are arranged together to represent balance and collaboration.

 Mastercard